Sziszka90/FinanceApp.Frontend/README.md

-# 💼 Personal Finance App - Frontend
+# 💼 Finance App - Frontend

-## 🌐 A modern Angular-based frontend for sophisticated personal finance management
+## 📦 A sophisticated personal finance management platform with intelligent transaction processing

 This is the frontend application for a personal finance management platform that helps users track, categorize, and analyze their financial transactions with AI-powered insights.
 It features an integrated chat with AI functionalities, allowing users to query and receive information about their own financial data.
 Built with Angular 20 and TypeScript, it provides a responsive and intuitive user interface for managing personal finances.